AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

 * sigmoidFunction: The function to calculate the cost and cost derivaties of each training.
-Available options are "Sigmoid".
+Available options are:

+  * Sigmoid (Default)

+  * Tanh

+  * HardSigmoid

+  * SoftSign

+  * Swish

+  * ArcTangent

+  * Swish

+  * BipolarSigmoid

 #### Returns: